 NOTE—Reference to “a BlockAckReq” frame without any other qualification from other subclauses applies to any of the variants, unless specific exclusions are called out.

+The Control MIC field provides integrity protection for the BlockAckReq frame.
+The Control MIC field is present if the Protected Control field is equal to 1; otherwise, the Control MIC field is not present.

+The format of the Control MIC field is shown in Figure 9-XY (Control MIC field format).